ppy/osu-wiki/wiki/Ranking_criteria/osu!mania/en.md

 - **Avoid unjustified spikes in difficulty.** Difficulty should be representative of the song's intensity.
 - **Avoid using split rolls or any kind of complicated 1/8 streams lasting longer than 4 beats.** Streams of this type of snap are hard to execute and should only be used if the song warrants it.
-- **Avoid using 1/6 or higher snap long note streams.** These are very hard to hit and release because of their very short length.
+- **Avoid using 1/6 or faster rhythms in long note streams.** These are very hard to hit and release because of their very short length.
 Use regular notes in place of streams instead.
 - **Long-term slider velocity changes should be between 0.70x and 1.10x.**
 - **Slider Velocity gimmicks should be reactable within 1/4 of a beat or more when unnormalised and 1/2 of a beat or more when normalised.**